niokagi/dsa-in-c/README.md

-# Algorithm and Data Structure in C
+# Data Structure and Algorithms in C

-A collection of C source code implementations for fundamental algorithms and data structures.
+A collection of C source code implementations for fundamental Data Structures and Algorithms.

 ---

-## Table of Contents

-This repository contains implementations of various concepts, including:

 ### Data Structures
 -   **Array & Struct**: Basic data organization.